Grow an Apothecary Garden: Flowers and Herbs for Healing

 Oregano (Origanum vulgare)

 Oregano’s antiseptic properties make it great at combating germs, which is why it was used in the Middle Ages to protect against the Black Plague.
 Oregano is also high in antioxidants, aids in digestion, helps to soothe a sore throat, and tastes delicious added when to savory dishes.
 It is especially popular in Italian cooking.
 Add it generously to your recipes during cold and flu season for a wellness boost.
 Oregano is often potted because it tends to spread in the garden.
-Potted herbs of all kinds grow beautifully in Black Gold® Natural & Organic Potting Soil, which is OMRI Listed® for organic gardening.
+Potted herbs of all kinds grow beautifully in Black Gold® Natural & Organic Potting Soil and Flower and Vegetable Soil, which are both OMRI Listed® for organic gardening.

 Sage (Salvia officinalis)